Legal Research Classes

 Research Classes for Legal Practice

 First year students enrolled in the Legal Practice course should use the registration links found on their professor's research page, below.
-Please direct questions to Christine Ciambella, Head of Reference, firstname.lastname@example.org, 202-662-9144.
+Please direct questions to Kristina Alayan; firstname.lastname@example.org, 202-662-9144.

-The library will be offering two research training sessions for new faculty research assistants this fall.
-In this training, research assistants will learn about services and policies and will gain an introduction to our databases and best research practices.
+The library will be hosting two training sessions for new faculty research assistants this summer.
+In this training, RAs will learn about library services and policies and will gain an introduction to our databases and to best research practices.

-The sessions will be held at the following dates/times in the Computer Learning Center (CLC) in the Williams Law Library:
+All sessions will be held in the Computer Learning Center (CLC) in the Williams Law Library.